 Dickinson Public Safety is a full-service campus police department serving all members of the Dickinson Community and visitors and is a unit of the division of Student Life at Dickinson.
-DPS is responsible for college policy enforcement, security, and emergency response on campus (including facility security and property protection), traffic and enforcement of campus parking regulations, and enforcement of applicable federal, state, and local laws.
-The department operates twenty-four hours a day, seven days a week, and officers patrol the campus around the clock, year-round, in marked police vehicles, on patrol bicycles, and on foot.
+DPS is responsible for college policy enforcement, security, and emergency response on campus (including facility security and property protection), traffic and enforcement of campus parking

 The department is under the leadership of the Assistant Vice President of Compliance and Campus Safety/Chief, who reports to the Vice President of Student Life and Dean of Students.
-Institutional Clery compliance responsibilities are managed by the Assistant Vice President of Compliance and Campus Safety/Chief.
-The Captain/Associate Director is responsible for patrol and investigative operations and training.
+The Assistant Vice President of Compliance and Campus Safety/Chief manages institutional Clery compliance responsibilities.
+Captain/Associate The Director is responsible for patrol and investigative operations and training.
 The Lieutenant/Assistant Director is responsible for administrative operations including special event coordination, transportation, and property and evidence.
-Additional law enforcement staff include an administrative officer, a safety services coordinator, a sergeant, three corporals, and six full time police officers, and three part time police officers.
+Additional law enforcement staff include an administrative officer, a safety services coordinator, a sergeant, two corporals, and seven full time police officers.

 Law enforcement personnel are commissioned under the Pennsylvania Special Officers Statute (22 PA C.S.A.
 501).
 These officers have complete police authority to apprehend and arrest anyone involved in illegal acts on the college's property and in immediately adjacent areas.
-The patrol boundaries are generally defined as an area bounded in each direction as West North Street to the north; Hanover Street to the east; West South Street to the south; and Orange Street to the west - plus Dickinson Park farther west.
+The patrol boundaries are defined as an area bounded in each direction as West North Street to the north; Hanover Street to the east; West South Street to the south; and Orange Street to the west - plus Dickinson Park farther west.
 The officers are required to successfully complete the state lethal weapons training course (Act 235) and receive regular additional advanced law enforcement training.
 Many of the law enforcement personnel have prior college or university police, state police, or municipal police experience.

-The department also included four full-time civilian communications officers and a full-time transportation coordinator.
+The department also included four full-time civilian communications officers.
 Part-time/casual staff include additional communication officers, college fleet vehicle drivers, and non-sworn Public Safety Assistants (PSAs) who assist with service calls, crowd control and traffic direction at large events.
 DPS also employs student personnel who assist with escorts and service calls (Community Safety Assistants - CSAs), crossing guard duties, and as drivers of the Campus Shuttle.

-The department maintains a twenty-four-hour communications and dispatch office.
-Call 717-245-1111 for emergencies (or dial 1111 from campus telephones) or 717-245-1349 for non-emergency information and general service requests.
-The communications office has radio and back-up emergency telephone communication links with local emergency response agencies.
-The central fire and security alarm receiver is located in the communications office allowing constant monitoring of these systems.
+The department maintains a twenty-fourhour communications and dispatch office.
+Call 717-245-1111 for emergencies (or dial 1111 from campus telephones) or 717-245-1349 for non-emergency information and The general service requests. communications office has radio and backup emergency telephone communication links with local emergency response agencies.
+The central fire and security alarm receiver is in the communications office allowing constant monitoring of these systems.
 Security cameras located throughout campus and the car access system are also monitored by the DPS communications office.